Agecroft Colliery: Second colliery (1960–1991)

 In the late 1940s and early 1950s, the National Coal Board (NCB), aware that coal reserves in its collieries were becoming exhausted, looked at re-opening Agecroft.
-The NCB carried out deephole-boring in July 1951.
+The NCB carried out deep-hole boring in July 1951.
 In total seven boreholes were drilled; the deepest to 3,790 feet (1,155 metres).
 In early 1953 it was deduced that there was an estimated 80 million tonnes of workable coal in seams varying from 2 ft 2½ in to 7 ft 0 in (68 cm to 213 cm) in thickness.

 Agecroft Colliery was redeveloped by the NCB in the 1950s reusing No 3 and No 4 shafts and sinking a new shaft.
 It cost £9 million to realign and restructure the pit.
 The colliery was situated between Agecroft Road (A6044), Dell Avenue and the Manchester to Bolton railway line.
-The old Nos 3 and 4 shafts were reused and a new No 5 shaft sunk (2,000 feet in depth, 24 feet in diameter) for coal winding using a Koepe-type winding tower.
-A tunnelling programme commenced in August 1957 and 11,000 yards of tunnel was driven to allow for development of initial output.
+The old Nos 3 and 4 shafts were reused and a new No 5 shaft was sunk (2,000 feet in depth, 24 feet in diameter) for coal winding using a Koepe-type winding tower.
+A tunnelling programme commenced in August 1957 and 11,000 yards of tunnel were driven to allow for the development of the initial output.
 New surface buildings were built and the colliery was substantially complete by 1960.
 The first coal winding began in August 1960.